AOEpeople/techradar/radar/2019-11-01/cypress.md

 title:      "Cypress"
 ring:       assess
 quadrant:   tools
 ---

-[Cypress](https://www.cypress.io/) is a new front-end testing tool (E2E).
+[Cypress](https://www.cypress.io/) is a front-end testing tool (E2E).
 It comes as a simple node package and is therefore easy to use and maintain for front-end developers and testers.
 Cypress has a different approach than Selenium.
 It runs in the browser and in the same loop as the device under test.

 Good: